Expand sections below to locate Library resources for Anatomy topics.

 - Scientific style and format: the CSE manual for authors, editors, and publishers.
 (Ref 808.0665 C832) Reston, VA: Council of Science Editors in cooperation with the Rockefeller University Press, 2006.

 - The Library's APA Style Guide provides a summary, or the 6th edition of the Publication Manual of the American Psychological Association is available in the Reference Room (Ref 150.149 Am35b).
-APA has a separate Style Guide to Electronic Resources.
+For tips, consult the APA Style Blog

 - The Chicago Manual of Style (16th edition) is available in the Reference Room (Ref 808.02 Un3e).
 You can also visit the Quick Guide from the Chicago Manual publishers.